hazelcast/hazelcast-reference-manual/src/Projections.md

 ```

-In order to return just the names of the Employees, you can run the Query in the following way:
+To return just the names of the Employees, you can run the query in the following way:

 ```java
         Collection<String> names = employees.project(new Projection<Map.Entry<String, Employee>, String>() {